The Bees (novel)

-The Bees was the debut novel of Laline Paull, nominated for the 2015 Baileys Women's Prize for Fiction.
+The Bees was the debut novel of British writer Laline Paull, nominated for the 2015 Baileys Women's Prize for Fiction.

 Summary

 Form and setting

 The novel opens and closes with a brief frame narrative describing the human owners of an orchard on the edge of a town, in which lies the beehive of an elderly beekeeper.
 Otherwise, The Bees is set within the world of this hive of honeybees.
 It is a third-person narrative, told from the point of view of one worker bee, Flora 717.

 The world of the hive is portrayed in ways which blend human and apian ways of apprehending the world.
 For example, the world of the hive, most of whose inhabitants are biological sisters, is conceptualised in ways that evoke a medieval Christian nunnery, with the queen bee thought of as a divine mother-figure evoking the Virgin Mary in Roman Catholicism; the small number of male drones are conceptualised as rambunctious, ruff-wearing knights; rooms include nurseries and the Chapel of Wax; the hum of the bees in the hive is conceptualised as the Holy Chord.
 The bees frequently apprehend the world through scent, which the novel often describes in concrete terms (for example, "Sister Sage curled a filament of her own scent around Flora's antennae", pp. 30–31).

 Hive society is divided into different kin groups with specific roles, named after flowers.
 For example, the Sage are priestesses, the Thistle are guardians, and the Teasel are wetnurses.
 Those bees who have individual personal names are also named after flowers.
 The kin at the bottom of the hive's social hierarchy, too despised to be named after a specific flower, are the Flora, who are viewed as ugly, smelly, unable to talk, and serve as sanitation workers, clearing the hive of debris and corpses.
 Bees from diverse kin may become foragers, flying away from the hive to gather food.
 A further social role is being a member of the "fertility police", who kill infirm or deviant bees.

 A regular feature of the bees' day is "Devotion", when the Queen's scent permeates the hive, the bees hum the Holy Chord, and the sisters of the hive experience a sense of union with one another and with their Holy Mother the Queen.